yegorsokolov/MT5/README.md

    2. Leave this window open; the script will keep updating `model.joblib` as new ticks arrive.
 10. **Optimise parameters** –
    1. Periodically run `python auto_optimize.py`.
-      This now uses **scikit-optimize** to perform a Bayesian search over threshold, trailing stop and RSI values.
+      The optimiser performs a Bayesian search across thresholds, walk‑forward window sizes and reinforcement‑learning parameters.
+Results are cross‑validated over multiple market regimes and both the metrics and chosen hyperparameters are tracked with MLflow.
 Any improvements are written back to `config.yaml` and logged under `logs/config_changes.csv`.
 11. **Upload logs** –
    1. Start `python scripts/hourly_log_push.py` in a separate window.
 This script commits and pushes the `logs/` folder every hour so log history is